"Everything else is downstream."

 We aim to raise the bar in terms of environmental commitment and sustainability in the eco-tourism industry.
 We are not looking for a pat on the back for our efforts, but we hope to set new standards that encourage other tourism/business providers to also clean up their organizations and become co-leaders in sustainable and environmentally sound practices.
 Our practices are summarized below and feel free to contact us to discuss any specific questions you may have.

 Green Tourism Gold Certification

-In 2015 we proudly received Gold Certification from Green Tourism Canada, the world’s largest and most credible sustainable tourism certification program.
+Since 2015 we have been proud holders of Gold Certification from Green Tourism Canada, the world’s largest and most credible sustainable tourism certification program.
 The exhaustive audit assessed all the policies and practices we have in place (and describe on this page) in order to determine our standing at their highest level.
 Green Tourism offers third-party verified assessments, advice and guidance to over 2,300 tourism businesses in Canada, the UK and Ireland.
 To learn more, visit www.greentourismcanada.ca.

 1% For The Planet

 We also have been a proud member of 1% For The Planet since 2007.
 As part of our commitment to the environment, we donate 1% of our sales (not just profits) to organizations dedicated to protecting and preserving the environment.
 Over the years, we have donated over $67,000 with a record of $15,000 in 2018.